John McGahern Annual Book Prize

 The John McGahern Annual Book prize of £5,000 is for the best debut work of fiction - either novel or collection of short stories - by an Irish writer or writer resident in Ireland for more than 5 years, published in a given year.

-We are delighted to announce that the 2021 John McGahern Book Prize will be going ahead.
+We are delighted to announce that the 2022 John McGahern Book Prize is now accepting submissions.

 Please note we ask for both a physical and a digital submission.
 For more details, please see the submission form at the bottom of this page.